 The ceiling of the Church of the Holy Name of Jesus in Wroclaw, Poland is a cacophony of color, which is putting sort of mildly.
 One wonders what goes on in the mind of artists who pull off things like this.
 Is it ecstasy, or pure technique?
 And how exactly do you do a rough draft of this, and then paint it on a curved surface, so that not only the color, but the perspective serves to pull you right off the ground into a heavenly vision?
-Of course, that heavenly vision is just a little skewed because when you get to heaven, you get to the three letters IHS, which are The Holy Name of Jesus.
+Of course, that heavenly vision is just a little skewed because when you get to heaven, you get to the three letters IHS, which are the first three letters of Jesus's name in Greek.
 But somehow a nice piece of calligraphy here isn't as cool as another representation of Jesus might have been.
 Would another figure of a man have been too much?
 A lamb?
 A heart?

 Be sure to see the other pic of the Church of the Holy Name of Jesus from last week.